MY CHILD, MENTAL HEALTH, AND I.Click here to access the parent survey.

 IBAN DE77 5005 0201 0200 7813 83

-You are interested in working with tomoni as a docent and have completed your bachelor's or master's degree in psychology or are currently completing your studies as a psychotherapist or psychiatrists, or have already finished them?
-Then contact us at email@example.com.
+You are interested in working with tomoni as a docent and have a university degree in pedagogy, social work, sociology, psychology, or medicine?
+Then contact us at firstname.lastname@example.org.
 We are looking forward to your message!